Baltimore Clipper: History

 Similar merchant vessels were given letters of marque and served as privateers during the War of Independence.
-During the War of 1812, merchant schooners were too small and slow to escape the British blockade, and larger faster more heavily armed purpose built privateer Baltimore clippers were developed.
-The most famous of these larger vessels were the privateers Chasseur, Prince de Neufchatel and General Armstrong.
-Prince de Neufchatel resisted an attack by a four fold numerically superior force in the boats of HMS Endymion and Chasseur alone captured more enemy ships than the entire US Navy during the war.
+During the War of 1812, merchant schooners were too small and slow to escape the British blockade, and larger, faster, more heavily armed, purpose-built privateer Baltimore clippers were developed.
+The most famous of these larger vessels were the privateers Chasseur, Prince de Neufchatel, and General Armstrong.
+Prince de Neufchatel resisted an attack by a fourfold numerically superior force in the ships of HMS Endymion and Chasseur alone captured more enemy ships than the entire US Navy during the war.
 Nevertheless, most privateers during the war were of the smaller type and served as merchant ships despite being given letters of marque.
 As a result, more privateers were taken by the British blockade of 1813 than ever took a prize themselves.

-The Baltimore Clippers demise in use came about not because of outdated capabilities but from people not wanting to be associated with the less than admirable activities it had become known for like illegally importing slaves after the Act Prohibiting Importation of Slaves in 1807 and raiding in South America.
+While the Baltimore clipper's design had flaws, the biggest cause of its decline was public backlash to their functions, such as illegally importing slaves after the Act Prohibiting Importation of Slaves in 1807 and raiding in South America.

-One particularly famous Baltimore Clipper, and one of the last of the type in commercial service, was the schooner Vigilant that traded around the Danish Caribbean islands for over a century before sinking in a hurricane on September 12, 1928.
+One particularly famous Baltimore clipper, and one of the last of the type in commercial service, was the schooner Vigilant that traded around the Danish Caribbean islands for over a century before sinking in a hurricane on September 12, 1928.
 She was believed to have been built in the 1790s.